benpptung/appstackr/README.md

 Appstackr
 =========

-> aims to provide a simple way to manage website browser clients including Javascript, CSS and Html snippets.
+>Appstackr aims to provide a simple way to manage website browser clients including Javascript, CSS and Html snippets.
->Also, it is not for library.
-For library , it is suggested to use Grunt.
+>It is purely designed for website browser clients management.